shipt/py-volley/README.md

 Documentation: https://animated-guacamole-53e254cf.pages.github.io/

 Provides an extensible Python interface to queue-like technologies with built in support for Kafka and [RSMQ](https://github.com/mlasevich/PyRSMQ) (Redis Simple Message Queue).
+Easily extended to any queue technology through plugins.

 Use Volley if you need to quickly develop a Python streaming application to consumes messages, processes them (and do other things), then publish results to some place.
 Dead letters queues are easily configured.